-3-Ye ar-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplish (First Step Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Climbs stairs independently and runs and walks easily from place to place.
+3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Climbs stairs independently and runs and walks easily from place to place.
 Climbs familiar stairs and tries new stairs/ ladders, progressing to alternating feet, and runs, walks, and jumps easily.
-Climbs on a appropriat playground equipment some adult assistance walks, runs and march e d t with t and s, jumps, Climbs on age- appropriate playground equipment with little adult assistance and walks, runs, jumps, marches, and hops easily.
-Independe confidentl on age-ap playgroun equipmen walks, run marches, l gallops ea ly climbs ppropriate id it and s, jumps, hops, and Independently and confidently climbs on age-appropriate playground equipment and skips with adult assistance and modeling.
+Climbs on age- appropriate playground equipment with some adult assistance and walks, runs, jumps, and marches easily.
+Climbs on age- appropriate playground equipment with little adult assistance and walks, runs, jumps, marches, and hops easily.
+Independently and confidently climbs on age-appropriate playground equipment and walks, runs, jumps, marches, hops, and gallops easily.
+Independently and confidently climbs on age-appropriate playground equipment and skips with adult assistance and modeling.
 Transitions smoothly between movements when climbing or moving (such as running into a jump) and attempts to skip independently.
 Exhibits a variety of locomotor patterns (including skipping) using mature form.